CaptainDario/GameOfLife/README.md

 * pygame-menu==2.1.2
 * numpy

-Or just install from the requirements file.
+Or install from the requirements file and pygame manually.

 *Note:*
 Currently pygame has no package for python 3.9.
 Please use the preview package (--pre).